z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

   *  Power and trigonometric functions' accuracy and speed can be traded by managing their polynomial series coefficient tables.
 More iterations provides higher accuracy at the expense of performance.
 The default Hi-Tech C library coefficients are provided by default.
 Alternative coefficient tables can be tested without impacting the code.

-  *  The square root (inverse square root) function is seeded using the Quake magic number method, with two Neutralising iterations for accuracy.
+  *  The square root (inverse square root) function is seeded using the Quake magic number method, with two Newton-Raphson iterations for accuracy.
 Again, accuracy and speed can be traded depending on application, by removing one iteration for game usage (for example).

 ## IEEE Floating Point Format